-Vilson's Transportation is grateful to be on the shared, unceded territory of the Lekwo nown in their language as Lək ^w əŋən represented by the Songhees and Esquimalt Na VSÁNEĆ peoples represented by the Tsartlip, Pauquachin, Tsawout, Tseycum and Ma Ve respect and commit to a deep consideration of their history, culture, stewardship, ntions and the alahat Nations. re respect una commit te a acop constactation of their metery, cattare, stowardsmp, ana voice.
+Wilson's Transportation is grateful to be on the shared, unceded territory of the Lekwungen People, known in their language as Lekwenen represented by the Songhees and Esquimalt Nations and the WSÁNEĆ peoples represented by the Tsartlip, Pauquachin, Tsawout, Tseycum and Malahat Nations.
+We respect and commit to a deep consideration of their history, culture, stewardship, and voice.